Dear Stall Holder

 16. Product Expiry Date.
 Goods being sold with, a best before date is permitted.
 The best before expiry should be pointed out.
 It is illegal to sell any goods that the use by date has expired on.

-19. Clothing All clothing must be clean (including shoes) and safe for someone else to wear.
+19. Clothing All clothing and shoes must be clean for re-sale.
 Be aware that garments such as raincoats, anoraks, tracksuit tops etc. must not have a hood cord when intended for use by children.
 The guideline measurements are chest size 44cm or less or 17.5 inches or less when laid flat.

-20. We reserve the right to request the removal of anything we deem to be offensive, inappropriate or dangerous in nature to the general public.
+21. We reserve the right to remove any item we deem to be offensive, inappropriate or dangerous in nature to the public.